awsdocs/amazon-ses-developer-guide/doc-source/using-configuration-sets-in-email.md

-# Specifying a Configuration Set When You Send Email<a name="using-configuration-sets-in-email"></a>
+# Specifying a configuration set when you send email<a name="using-configuration-sets-in-email"></a>

 To use a configuration set when sending an email, you must pass the name of the configuration set in the headers of the email\.
 All of the Amazon SES email sending methods—including the [AWS CLI](https://aws.amazon.com/cli), the [AWS SDKs](https://aws.amazon.com/tools/#sdk), and the [Amazon SES SMTP interface](send-email-smtp.md)—allow you to pass a configuration set in the headers of the email you send\.